Arapahoe Basin Burns Keystone In Race To Be First To Open

 Loveland began making snow last week and sent Parker the Snow Dog out to check the conditions on Thursday.

-However, the resort said Friday it will not be ready to open this weekend.
+However, officials with Loveland said Friday it will not be ready to open this weekend.

 “Snowmaking is going well here at Loveland.
 The upper part of the mountain looks great but our snowmaking crew still has a bunch of snow on the lower section of the mountain to make,” officials said Friday.
 “Loveland Ski Area hopes to open sometime mid October to early November.
 Last year Loveland opened on October 20.”